 Note: Corporations doing business only in Wisconsin should skip line 4 and enter the amount from line 3 on line 5.
-Nonunitary, multistate corporations should also skip line 4.
+Non-unitary, multistate corporations should also skip line 4.

-Line 4.
-Unitary, multistate corporations should complete Form 4B (see the instructions on page 18) and enter on line 4 the apportionment percentage from Form 4B, line 28 or 33.
+- Line 4.
+Unitary, multistate corporations should complete Form 4B (see the instructions on page 18) and enter on line 4 the apportionment percentage from Form 4B, line 28 or 33. - Line 5.

-Line 5.
 Multiply the amount on line 3 by the percentage on line 4, if applicable.
-Nonunitary, multistate corporations should enter the net recognized built-in gain attributable to Wisconsin as determined under the separate accounting method (see page 21).

-Line 6.
-Enter any available Wisconsin net business loss carryforward from taxable years for which the corporation wasn't a tax-option (S) corporation.
+Nonunitary, multistate corporations should enter the net recognized built-in gain attributable to Wisconsin as determined under the separate accounting method (see page 22). - Line 6.
+Enter any available Wisconsin net business loss carry-forward from taxable years for which the corporation wasn't a tax-option (S) corporation.
 Include any capital loss carryforward to the extent of net capital gain included in recognized built-in gain for the taxable year after apportionment.
-See IRC section 1374(b)(2) for details.
+See IRC section 1374(b)(2) for details. - Line 9.
+Enter any Wisconsin community development finance credit available to the corporation, including a credit for the current year as well as any carryover from prior taxable years.